King of the Fall Tour

-The King of the Fall Tour was the third concert tour by Canadian singer the Weeknd, in support of his debut studio album Kiss Land (2013).
+The King of the Fall Tour was the third concert tour by the Canadian singer the Weeknd, and was promoted with the songs "King of the Fall" and "Often".
 The tour began on September 19, 2014, in Brooklyn at the Barclays Center and concluded on October 11, 2014, in San Francisco at the Bill Graham Civic Auditorium.

 Set list

 This set list is representative of the show on September 14, 2014, at the Barclays Center in Brooklyn.
 It is not representative of all concerts for the duration of the tour.